 When it’s time to settle with Uncle Sam at the end of the year, don’t overlook some IRS-approved tax shelters that might lower your tax bill.
 A good tax shelter is a legal way for a taxpayer to shelter, or protect, income against taxation, according to the Tax Policy Center.
 And you can protect your earnings from taxes without resorting to a Swiss account, overseas legal tax havens or tax-dodger schemes.

-Review these six legal tax shelters that can save you a bundle.
-Reduce your taxable income and save your money by taking every deduction you can.
+Review these nine legal tax shelters that can save you a bundle because everyone wants to reduce their taxable income and save money by taking every deduction they can.

 Legal Tax Shelters

-There are many ways to reduce your tax burden.
-Make sure you aren’t illegally evading taxes by using a legal tax shelter.
-Here are six legal tax shelters you can use to reduce your tax burden:
+There are many ways to reduce your tax burden, but make sure you aren’t illegally evading taxes by using a legal tax shelter.
+Here are nine of the best tax shelters you can use to reduce your tax burden.

 1. Set Up a Retirement Account

-A 401k or other type of tax-deferred retirement plan like an IRA allows you to save money on taxes now by deferring to pay taxes in retirement when your income and tax bracket is likely lower.
-For the 2017 tax year, you can contribute up to $5,500 to a traditional IRA or $6,500 if you are 50 years of age or older.
-For 401k investment accounts, you can contribute up to $18,000 for the tax year 2017.
-Those age 50 or older can contribute an additional $6,000 in 2017 as a catch-up contribution.
+A 401k or other type of tax-deferred retirement account like an IRA allows you to save money on taxes now by deferring to pay taxes in retirement when your income and tax bracket are likely lower.
+For the 2018 tax year, you were able to contribute up to $5,500 to a traditional IRA or $6,500 if you were 50 years of age or older.
+For 401k investment accounts, you could’ve contributed up to $18,500 for the tax year 2018.
+Those age 50 or older could’ve contributed up to an additional $6,000 in 2018 as a catch-up contribution.